Cinnamon and Kale

 Carrot and Swede Mash

-Carrot and swede mash is a really tasty, healthy alternative to mashed potato.
+Carrot and swede mash is a tasty, healthy alternative to mashed potato.
 It's got nearly half the amount of carbs and calories, and is a good source of a number of key vitamins and minerals.
-You can use it just as you would mashed potato, serving it either as a side dish, or use it to top dishes such as cottage pie and fish pie.
+Use mashed swede and carrot just as you would mashed potato, serving it either as a side dish, or use it to top dishes such as cottage pie and fish pie.

 Carrot and swede mash